By Miriam Habtesellasie published

 You've seen it on TV: the dieter who can't understand why they can't seem to shed those extra lbs is confronted by a table heaving with the foods they actually eat in a day.
 It's all too easy to underestimate our daily calorie intake, to mentally discount those chips you swiped from your partner's plate or to forget that, yes, your customary morning latte/after dinner glass of red does count.
 And that's where food diary apps come in.

-Scientific evidence suggests that keeping a food diary can double (yes, double!) weight loss.
+The findings from one study suggest that keeping a food diary can double (yes, double!) weight loss.
 And what's even better than a food diary?
 A food diary which confronts you with the visual evidence of everything you've eaten in a day, on a single page of your smartphone, of course.
 The free See How You Eat app, available on iOS and Android, allows you to track your daily food intake with snaps of everything you eat.
 Resist the temptation to cheat and it'll be the best motivational tool at your disposal.

 Best Nutrition App: MyFitnessPal

 Chances are you've already heard of MyFitnessPal.
 It's the most popular diet app around, and for good reason.
-Although it was originally designed for American users, it will read the barcodes of most of the foodstuffs you can pick up in UK supermarkets, and lists nutrition information for dishes at UK restaurants like Pizza Express and ASK Italian.
+Although it was originally designed for American users, it will read the barcodes of most of the foodstuffs you can pick up in UK supermarkets, and lists nutrition information for dishes at UK restaurants like Pizza Express.
 Serious about nutrition?
 This free app is no simple calorie tracker.
 Oh no - it tracks the fibre, sugar, fat, saturated fat, polyunsaturated fat, monounsaturated fat, trans fat, cholesterol, sodium, potassium, vitamin A and C, calcium and iron content of your meals, drinks and snacks, too.

 Best Diet App: Diet Point ·Weight Loss

 Food tracking and calorie counting are all very well, but what if you need a helping hand figuring out what to eat in the first place?
 Enter Diet Point ·Weight Loss.
 This app provides more than 130 weight loss diet plans with quick and tasty breakfasts, lunches and dinners to suit your goals and dietary preferences, from low carb, paleo and low GI to blood type-based plans.
 Some plans are free, but going ‘pro' gives you access to weekly shopping lists (with automatic adjustments for the number of people you're cooking for) and additional plans.